rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-retrieve-details-for-the-specified-extension-extensions-alias.rst

     GET /extensions/{alias}

-This operation retrieves a specified extension's details.
+Retrieves a specified extension's details.

 An unavailable extension issues an ``itemNotFound (404)`` response.